 The hyaena is almost wolf-like in appearance, but with longer front legs than hind legs, giving them their distinctive downward sloping backs.
 Most species have a mane of hairs running all down their back.
 They have four digits on each paw, with short, blunt, non retractable claws.

 The well known 'laugh' belongs to the spotted hyaena, although it also has a number of other calls including a particularly blood curdling howl.
 All hyaenas are fairly noisy animals with a range of sounds varying from grunts to screams.

-Of the three 'true' hyaenas it is the spotted species which is most likely to attack humans, and there are many cases of humans maimed or killed by these animals.
-It usually hunts in a pack and will attack even a large animal like a zebra.
+Of these three 'true' hyaenas, it is the spotted species which is most likely to attack humans, and there are many cases of humans maimed or killed by these animals.
+A pack of spotted hyaenas will attack even a large animal like a zebra.
 The hyaena will seize the leg or flank of the prey, then hold on with its powerful jaws until the animal is brought down.